Lord Berners: Early life and education

-Berners was born in Apley Hall, Stockton, Shropshire, in 1883, as Gerald Hugh Tyrwhitt, son of The Honorable Hugh Tyrwhitt (1856–1907) and his wife Julia (1861–1931), daughter of William Orme Foster, Apley's owner.
+Berners was born in Apley Hall, Stockton, Shropshire, in 1883, as Gerald Hugh Tyrwhitt, son of The Honorable Hugh Tyrwhitt (1856–1907) and his wife Julia Mary (1861–1931), daughter of William Orme Foster, Apley's owner.

 His father, a Royal Navy officer, was rarely home.
+Berners was therefore mainly raised by his paternal grandmother, Harriet Tyrwhitt, 12th Baroness Berners who was extremely religious and self-righteous, and a mother whom Berners himself considered had little intellect and many prejudices.

+In 1890 Berners and his parents moved to Althrey house near Wrexham.
+Berners was educated by the local curate.

-He was raised by a grandmother who was extremely religious and self-righteous, and a mother with little intellect and many prejudices.
-His mother, who was the daughter of a rich ironmaster, and had a strong interest in fox hunting, ignored his musical interests and instead focused on developing his masculinity, a trait Berners found to be inherently unnatural.
+His mother, who was the daughter of a rich ironmaster, and had a strong interest in fox hunting, in spite of her own artistic inclinations ignored her son's cultural and musical interests and instead focused on developing his masculinity, a trait Berners found to be inherently unnatural.

+Berners felt like a black sheep in his family, whom he considered completely uninterested in pursuing any cultural pursuits.

 Berners later wrote, "My father was worldly, cynical, intolerant of any kind of inferiority, reserved and self-possessed.
 My mother was unworldly, naïve, impulsive and undecided, and in my father's presence she was always at her worst".

+Berners' father became ill in 1906, and died in 1907 while being conveyed by the ship SS Caledonia to Port Said and was buried at sea.
+His widow remarried in 1908 to the colonel William Ward Bennitt.
+Berners never got along with his step-father.

-Berners was educated at Cheam School and Eton College, then studied in France and Germany while attempting to pass the entry examination for the Foreign Office.
-He twice failed the examination but instead served as an honorary attache in Constantinople from 1909 to 1911 and then at Rome until after succeeding to his peerage in 1918.
+Berners was first educated at home by governesses and then enrolled at the boarding school Cheam School.
+He then was admitted to Eton College in 1897.
+After his graduation he studied at Résenlieu France and Germany while attempting to pass the entry examination for the Foreign Office.
+He twice failed the examination but instead served as an honorary attache in Constantinople from 1909 to 1911 and at Rome until after succeeding to his peerage in 1918.